mosip/inji-verify/db_scripts/Readme.md

 ## Overview
 This folder containers various SQL scripts to create database and tables in postgres.
 The tables are described under `<db name>/ddl/`.
-Default data that's populated in the tables is present under `<db name>/dml` folder.

 ## Prerequisites
 * Command line utilities: